 I have set it up so that it is connected to my PC via a USB cable and to my Snom 821 desk phone via a headset cable.
 This lets me use the same headset to make Skype, Google Hangout and Bria VOIP calls on my PC as well as regular phone calls on my phone, switching between the two with big friendly buttons on the Jabra base station.

-As an aside, I use Spitfire hosted PBX for my phone system and it works brilliantly.
-Articulate is a virtual organisation and we all work in different places but Spitfire gives us a big company phone system with conference calls, transfers and so on, just as if we were in the same office.
-I can even use it with Bria on my iPhone.
+As an aside, I use RingCentral for my phone system and it works brilliantly.
+Articulate is a virtual organisation and we all work in different places but RingCentral gives us a big company phone system with conference calls, transfers and so on, just as if we were in the same office.

 Initially, the connection to the PC worked fine but the phone connection was very noisy.
 It turned out that this was RF leakage from the home-made, badly shielded Cat5 cable that was plugged into the phone.
 Changing the cable completely removed the noise.

 It took a bit of playing around to get everything set up right but the system works seamlessly now and the challenge was mostly to do with making it work on my applications in the way that I wanted.
 Installing the free Jabra PC Suite software made it easier to configure the headset and I recommend installing it.

 It comes with different ways of attaching it to your ear.
 I used to have an over-the-ear loop on the old Plantronics but it pinched a bit so I’m using an over-the-head band on the Jabra and that’s very comfortable but the earloop is also an option.

 Now, callers tell me that they get very good sound quality and the audio quality on the headset is very good.
 Here are some of the benefits of using a high-quality headset for writers:

 - Efficient.
 Hands free to take notes.
 I used to have to write everything down long hand and then retype it into the computer later.
 Now I just talk and type.